mkdocs/mkdocs/docs/user-guide/custom-themes.md

     Defines a parent theme that this theme inherits from.
 The value should be the string name of the parent theme.
 Normal Jinja inheritance rules apply.

+Plugins may also define some options which allow the theme to inform a plugin about which set of plugin options it expects.
+See the documentation for any plugins you may wish to support in your theme.

 ### Distributing Themes